silicon-heaven/shv-doc/src/rpcmethods.md

 socket or if client certificate is used) but login sequence is required anyway to introduce the client to the broker.

-The first method to be sent sent by the client after connection to the broker is established needs to be `hello` request.
+The first method to be sent by the client after connection to the broker is established needs to be `hello` request.
 It is called with `null` SHV path (which means it can be left out in the message's meta) and no parameters.